ArCiGo/ArCiGo/README.md

 * *«I like to help other people to learn and grow their skills in the IT field 😊»*.
 * *«Sometimes I find bugs where there shouldn’t be»*.
 * *«The people have a lot of bugs, including me.
-But there is nothing to worry about, we are perfectible 😊»*.
+But there is nothing to worry about: We are perfectible 😊»*.